-- 12.11.
-In the Knockout Stage, if both teams are tied at the end of regular time during the Knockout Stage, extra time will be played.
-Further to the above, if extra time is to be played, each team will have the option to make one (1) additional substitution.
-Therefore, each team will be allowed a total of six (6) substitutions.
-If the score is tied at the end of extra time the matches will go straight to kicks from the penalty mark per the Laws of the Game. - 12.12.
-The dates of the matches shall be fixed by Concacaf. - 12.13.
+- 12.12.
+The winner of SF1 will play against the winner of SF2 in the Final match. - 12.13.
+If both teams are tied at the end of regular time during the knockout stage, extra time will be played.
+Further to the above, if extra time is to be played, each team will have one additional substitution and one additional substitution opportunity.
+Therefore, each team will be allowed a total of six substitutions and 4 substitution opportunities.
+If the score is tied at the end of extra time the matches will go straight to kicks from the penalty mark per the Laws of the Game. - 12.14.
+The dates of the matches shall be fixed by Concacaf. - 12.15.
 The decisions of Concacaf on the structure and format of The Competition are final.
 In the event of any withdrawals, Concacaf may change the structure and format in accordance with the provisions.